algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 ### 5.2.
 Test Cases

 All of our codebase will be tested following the defined [test cases](./test_cases.md).
-Those test cases are using all the mehtodologies explained in the [Methodology Section](#51-test-methodology).
+Those test cases are using all the methodologies explained in the [Methodology Section](#51-test-methodology).

 ### 5.3.
 Test Reports